Policy Plan

 A Four-Lane Strategy

-Why it matters: Tribal leaders and federal reporting have repeatedly flagged meth trafficking, drug use, and related violence as a public safety emergency on some reservations.
+Tribal leaders and federal reporting have repeatedly flagged meth trafficking, drug use, and related violence as a public safety emergency on some reservations.
 The Native American prison population is vastly overrepresented when compared to other races.
-We can do better to serve their community.
-Which, in turn, will help all of South Dakota.
+We can do better to serve their community — which, in turn, will help all of South Dakota.

 • State/county officers can act on-reservation.